AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

 -   Syntax: `add_req_header(name, value [, append])`.
 -   Description

-    Adds an request header to back-to-origin requests.
+    Adds a request header to back-to-origin requests.

 -   Parameters
     -   `name`: the name of the request header that you want to add.
 Data type: string.
     -   `value`: the value of the request header that you want to add.
 Data type: string.
-    -   append: specifies whether to `append` a request header with the specified `value` if a request header with the same name already exists.
+    -   `append`: specifies whether to append a request header with the specified `value` if a request header with the same name already exists.
 Valid values: true and false.
 Default value: false.
 If you set this parameter to false, the specified value will overwrite the value of the existing request header.
 -   Response parameters

     Returns `true` by default and returns `false` if you have specified an invalid request header.